business.com receives compensation from some of the companies listed on this page. Advertising Disclosure

 Why We Chose QuickBooks Online as Best for Small Businesses

-When it comes to small business accounting solutions, QuickBooks is the clear market leader in the industry, and for good reason.
-Most small business owners aren’t accountants or bookkeepers and need straightforward accounting tools that meet their needs and preferences.
+When it comes to small business accounting solutions, QuickBooks stands apart as the clear market leader in the industry.
+It is a widely used brand that caters to small business owners who aren’t accountants or bookkeepers; QuickBooks provides straightforward accounting tools that meet their needs.

 Did You Know?Did you know

-QuickBooks Online can help small business owners avoid typical accounting mistakes like overstating cash flow, forgetting to pay invoices, and incorrectly tracking income and expenses.
+QuickBooks Online can help small business owners avoid typical accounting mistakes.
+Such gaffes include overstating cash flow, forgetting to pay invoices, and incorrectly tracking income and expenses.

-QuickBooks Online is a full-featured accounting solution that tracks income and expenses and helps you stay ready for tax season.
+QuickBooks Online is a full-featured accounting solution that tracks income, expenses and helps you stay ready for tax season.
 Source: Intuit

 Ease of Use

 After testing QuickBooks Online, we think users will have an easy time navigating and learning the software.
-Although QuickBooks Online’s feature-packed user interface can sometimes feel a bit busy, we found the layout logical.
-GAAP accounting can be confusing for people without accounting expertise, but QuickBooks includes many data visualization tools to make it easier.
-The dashboard shows several graphs with overviews of your sales over time, income, expenses, and profit and loss data.
-Click on the images to drill down into each data set.
+Although the feature-packed user interface can sometimes feel a bit busy, we found the layout logical.
+GAAP (Generally Accepted Accounting Principles) can be confusing for people without accounting expertise, but QuickBooks includes many data visualization tools to make it easier.
+The dashboard shows several graphs with overviews of your sales over time, income, expenses and profit-and-loss data.
+You can click on the images to drill down into each data set.
 We like that you can customize the date range for each graph.

-We were also impressed by how easy it is to customize invoices and forms.
+We were further impressed by how easy it is to customize invoices and forms.
 QuickBooks gives you several templates, accent colors, fonts and font sizes to choose from; you can also upload and position your logo or brand image.
-We like that you can choose which information to include in the header, select which columns to include in the body of the invoice and edit their labels and widths, customize the text, and add a message to your customers in the footer.
+We like that you can choose which information to include in the header and select which columns to include in the body of the invoice (and edit their labels and widths).
+It’s also possible to customize the text and add a message to your customers in the footer.

 The QuickBooks dashboard provides a helpful overview of some key financial metrics.
 Source: Intuit